-\$25 copay for each Medicare-covered Specialist visit.
+\$15 copay for each Medicare-covered Specialist visit.

-If you see a provider that is part of a hospital-based or provider-based practice, you will pay your outpatient hospital clinic or facility costshare plus the primary care or specialty care provider costshare of the service and the office visit/consultation is considered to be separately payable by HAP.
+If you see a provider that is part of a hospital-based or provider-based practice, you will pay your outpatient hospital clinic or facility costshare plus the primary care or specialty care provider costshare if an office visit/consultation occurs at the time of the service and the office visit/consultation is considered to be separately payable by HAP.